openfirmware/pi-lights-control/README.md

 c.power_off
 ```

+## Roadmap

+For v0.1.0:

+* Support power on/off for lights
+* Support all light programs and sync

+For v0.2.0:

+* Add executable

+For v0.3.0:

+* Any cleanup/refactoring before v1.0

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.